nishithpandey/NanoRaft/site-src/src/blog/2023-02-15-log-replication.md

 Therefore, the overall improvement on performance highly relies on the effective integration of batching and pipelining.

-MicroRaft utilizes the concurrency between the leader and followers to improve performance.
+NanoRaft utilizes the concurrency between the leader and followers to improve performance.
 For instance, the leader can append new log entries, advance the commit index, or execute queries while followers are processing `AppendEntriesRequest`s.
 However, since the leader maintains a single outstanding